nolanpster/rbe501Team6_Haptics/README.md

 # set environment variables - MAKE SURE YOU SOURCE THE RIGHT FILE (debug vs. release)
 source devel_release/setup.bash
 ```
-* Now you can use the standard catkin_ws for the WPI-DVRK components (which use catkin_make)
+* Now you can use the standard catkin_ws (or any other name you want) for the WPI-DVRK components (which use catkin_make)
 ```sh
 cd ~/catkin_ws/src
 git clone https://github.com/WPI-AIM/dvrk-ros.git